skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-calendly-vs-acuity-vs-microsoft-bookings.markdown

 ---
 layout: post
 title: "Scheduling Simplified: A Comparative Guide to Calendly, Acuity, and Microsoft Bookings"
-excerpt: "Discusses the benefits of using software like Calendly, Acuity Scheduling, and Microsoft Bookings to schedule meetings and reduce email back-and-forth."
+excerpt: "Meeting scheduling software programs like Calendly, Acuity Scheduling, and Microsoft Bookings are designed to cut down on back-and-forth emails trying to find a time when everyone can meet"
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - business